angietea101/Beach-Buddy/README.md

 ![new_application](https://github.com/angietea101/Beach-Buddy/assets/81064737/febac2ce-99b8-4ca2-9715-05b5ace9c266)

-3. Choose a name, agree to the terms and services, then select `create`.
+3. Choose a name, agree to the terms and services (only if you agree), then select `create`.
-4. Go to the `Bot`tab and select the `Reset Token`button.
-Copy the token and paste it into your `config.py`file.
+4. Go to the `Bot` tab and select the `Reset Token` button.
+Copy the token and paste it into your `config.py` file.

 ![image](https://github.com/angietea101/Beach-Buddy/assets/81064737/33f74719-635b-422f-85cc-75d13493cd99)